itsfrosty/control4-2way-web-driver/README.md

 Result: {"1132":"68","1130":"67","success":"true"}
 which means the thermostat is set to 68F and current temperature is 67F

-- Update the current level of dimmer light: http://CONTROLLER_IP:9000/?command=set&proxyID=34&variableID=1132&newValue=66
+- Update the temperature of thermostat: http://CONTROLLER_IP:9000/?command=set&proxyID=34&variableID=1132&newValue=66

 Result: {"success":"true"}